 A good night’s sleep is another key to managing anxiety.
 In the hour before bed, write down with pen and paper anything that you’re worried or stressed about as well as what’s on your to do list.
 If you get it on paper, your brain throws it away.
 Look at the paper and tell yourself that the information is stored somewhere safely and that you’ll deal with it in the morning.
 Basically, it’s a way to offload the anxiety that you feel before bed, and studies show that it works.

 In the morning, rather than lie in bed looking at your phone, studies suggest that getting outside 5-10 minutes after we wake up to get that morning light is helpful.
 We get a cortisol surge to get ready and excited about the day, but if we are looking at our phone, that can be stressful and we get up and feel tired and draggy.

 3. Schedule time for anxiety.

-These ideas have been studied and proven to be successful.
+These ideas have been studied and proven to be successful for managing anxiety.
 In order to persuade your teenager to use any or all of these stress busters, Milstein suggests that parents ask them to give it a try for a couple days and see if it makes a difference.
 If that doesn’t work, “I always like to point out heroes.
 ‘Lebron James prioritizes sleep and says it’s the secret to success.’
 Frame it to say that someone that they admire does it.”